thiopixel/thiopixel/README.md

-I’m thiopixel, aka @pentothalic on twitter
+I’m thiopixel, aka @pentothalic on twitter \n
 I attempt to convert shaders from GLSL to HLSL

 Helpful resources: